Paulschellnast/MoodleHelmholtzBruteforcer/README.md

        ░       ░ ░      ░ ░     ░        ░  ░   ░  ░░ ░       ░  ░  ░   ░  ░░ ░      ░  ░      ░  ░   ░
                               ░                     ░                       ░

-Starting checking...
+Starting to check ...

 Found working: tests:password
 Found working: giveMeStar:Pls
 Found working: Obviusly:IfYouWant

-All accounts is already checked.
-Please check hits file.
-Thx for use this script ;)
+All accounts are already checked.
+Please check the hits file.
+Thanks for using this script ;)
 ```

 ## Setup